Lithoglyphus naticoides: Description

 The animal has a broad foot.
 Males are often smaller than females.

 Ecology

 It lives in rivers, lakes, channels and reservoirs.
 In rivers, it lives at sites with low water currents, on solid muddy soils and at stones.
 It requires high oxygen and calcium carbonate contents.
 The population diversity reached up to 3.300 snails per m^{2} according to Krause (1949).
 It can live in salinity up to 3 ‰.

-Lithoglyphus naticoides feeds on diatomes and green alga.
+Lithoglyphus naticoides feeds on diatomes and green algae.

 The life cycle of Lithoglyphus naticoides takes one year.
 Reproduction of Lithoglyphus naticoides takes place mainly in July.
 The morphology of the egg capsules has been described by Berezkina (2010).
 The life span is 4–5 years.